Security Status

 Crime

-Violent crime does take place in Mongolia, even in daylight and on busy streets.
-Foreigners are the target of street crime, especially in Ulaanbaatar and other major cities and in tourist areas.
+Violent crime can take place in Mongolia even in daylight and on busy streets.
+Foreigners are the target of theft and assaults, especially in crowded areas such as markets and places popular with tourists.
+The threat is also elevated during festive periods.
 Always take sensible precautions:

 Local travel